sllynn/aerial-imagery-inference/README.md

-# Ray Inference — Databricks Asset Bundle
+# Scalable object detection and segmentation on Aerial survey imagery

-Wraps `src/ray_inference.py` — a Databricks notebook that runs open-vocabulary bounding-box detection (OWLv2 / Grounding DINO / OmDet) and SAM2 / SAM3 segmentation over GeoTIFF / ECW imagery on a
+Wraps `src/ray_inference.py` — a Databricks notebook that runs open-vocabulary bounding-box detection (OWLv2 / Grounding DINO / OmDet) and SAM2 / SAM3 segmentation over GeoTIFF / ECW orthorectified, georeferenced
-Ray-on-Spark cluster — as a deployable bundle for an Azure Databricks workspace (set the workspace host in `databricks.yml`).
+imagery on a Ray-on-Spark cluster — as a deployable bundle for a Databricks workspace (set the workspace host in `databricks.yml`).

 The pipeline emits up to three Unity Catalog tables, all keyed by